YottaDB/YDBDoc/MessageRecovery/errors.rst

 WEIRDSYSTIME, Time reported by the system clock is outside the acceptable range.
 Please check and correct the system clock.

 Run Time Error: Time reported by the system clock is outside the acceptable range.
-Please check and correct the system clock
+Please check and correct the system clock.

 Action: YottaDB requires the system time be set between January 1, 1970 00:00:00 UTC (the UNIX epoch) and September 27, 33658 01:46:40 UTC